DxNext/2016-Oct-L2/Data/Module1-IntelligentApp/README.md

         IoTHubInput as A TIMESTAMP BY EventDate
-    LEFT OUTER JOIN IoTHubInput as B TimeStamp By EventDate ON a.userId=b.userId AND a.productId = b.productId and b.type='checkout' AND DATEDIFF(minute, A, B) BETWEEN 0 AND 5
+    LEFT OUTER JOIN IoTHubInput as B TimeStamp By EventDate ON a.userId=b.userId AND a.productId = b.productId and b.type='checkout' AND DATEDIFF(minute, A, B) BETWEEN 0 AND 2
     WHERE a.type = 'add'
     AND b.type IS NULL
 	)

+	SELECT a.productId, a.type, b.title, b.category.name as CategoryName, a.totalSold INTO TopSellingPowerBI FROM AllEvents a JOIN RefData as b on a.productId = b.productId

 	SELECT a.productId, b.title, b.category.name, MIN(a.EventDate) as eventStartTime, count(a.productId)
 	INTO AbandonedCartsPowerBI
 	FROM AbandonedCarts AS a
 	JOIN RefData as B
 	ON a.productId = b.productId
-	GROUP BY a.productId, b.title, b.category.name, TUMBLINGWINDOW(minute, 5)
+	GROUP BY a.productId, b.title, b.category.name, TUMBLINGWINDOW(minute, 2)

-	SELECT a.productId, a.type, b.title, b.category.name, a.total INTO AllProductsPowerBI FROM AllEvents a JOIN RefData as b
-	on a.productId = b.productId

-	SELECT * INTO RawBlobOutput FROM IoTHubInput TIMESTAMP BY EventDate
+	SELECT eventDate, userId, type, productId, quantity, price INTO RawBlobOutput FROM IoTHubInput TIMESTAMP BY EventDate
 	```

 #### Task 3 - Creating the dashboard in Power BI ####

 1. Go to [PowerBI.com](https://powerbi.microsoft.com/) and login with your work or school account.
 If the Stream Analytics job query outputs results, you'll see your dataset is already created:

-1. For creating the dashboard, go to the **Dashboards** option and create a new Dashboard, e.g. My Dashboard.
+1. For creating the dashboard, go to the **Dashboards** option and create a new Dashboard, e.g. **DataLab1Dashboard**.

+1. Scroll down to the **Datasets** section.
+You will notice the two datasets (“datamodulepbi” & "abdandonedcartspbi" in our current example) that we created in Stream Analytics.
+	TODO: Screenshot (ex3-task3-datasets.png)

-1. Now click the dataset created by your Stream Analytics job (“datamodulepbi” in our current example).
+1. Now click on the **datamodulepbi** dataset created by your Stream Analytics job.
 You will be taken to a page to create a chart on top of this dataset.

-1. Select the **Table visualization** icon from the **Visualizations** menu on the right, then check all fields but productId from the **Fields** list.
+1. You should see our table (datamodulepbitable) show up, along with all the fields associated with it.
+Select the **Stacked Column Chart** icon from the **Visualizations** menu on the right.

-1. Within the **Filters** section, click **category** Advanced filtering and select the option to show items when the value _is not blank_.
+1. Drag the **title** column in the **Axis** field and the **totalsold** column into the **Value** field
+	TODO: Screenshot (ex3-task3-chart1.png)

+1. You should see your stacked column chart appear.
+Next, Click on the **...** in the top right corner of the visual and select **Sort by totalsold**.
+	TODO: Screenshot (ex3-task3-chart1_sort.png)

+1. You should now see your report sorted by Top Selling Products
+	TODO: Screnshot (ex3-task3-chart1_sort_final.png)

+1. Now click on the **Format** section under the **Visualization** tab and expand the **Title** menu.
+Change the Title Text to **Current Top-Selling Products**.
+	TODO: TODO: Screenshot (ex3-task3-chart1-title.png)

-1. Apply the filter and click **Save** on the top right.
-You can name it "Events report".
+1. Click **Save** found in the top right of the canvas.
+You can name it "Top Selling report".

-1. You will see the new report within the **Reports** section, click on it, select **Pin Live Page** to your existing dashboard.
+1. On the chart, click on the **pin-looking icon** found in the top-right corner of the visual.
+It will ask you whether you want to create a new dashboard or pin it to an existing one.
+Select **Existing Dashboard** and select the dashboard we created in the earlier step (eg: **DataLab1Dashboard**).

-1. Go to your dashboard, click on the **ellipsis** button at the top-right corner of the tile and click the **pen** button to edit the _Tile details_, select the **Display last refresh time** functionality and apply the changes.
+1. Go to your dashboard, click on the **ellipsis (...)**  button at the top-right corner of the tile and click the **pen** button to edit the _Tile details_, select the **Display last refresh time** functionality and apply the changes.

+	TODO: Screenshot: ex3-task3-dashboard-refreshtime.png

+1. Let's create a visual for our Abandoned Carts as well.

-1. Go back to the "datamodulepbi" dataset, click the **Funnel** icon from the **Visualization** menu and check _type_ and _total_ from the **Fields** list.
+1. Go to the "abandonedcartspbi" dataset, click the **Funnel** icon from the **Visualization** menu and check _title_ and _count_ from the **Fields** list.
+	TODO: Screenshot (ex3-task3-chart2-columns.png)

+1. On the chart, click on the **ellipses (...)** button and select **Sort by count**

-1. Click **Save** on the top right, enter a name like Events Summary and save it.
+1. Click **Save** on the top right, enter a name like *Abandoned Products* and save it.

 1. Lets add it to your dashboard by clicking **Pin Live Page** on the top right, select your dashboard and hit **Pin Live**.

+1. This is what your dashboard should look like:
+	TODO: Screenshot: ex3-task3-final.png

 ---